Humaidu/material/notes-from-day-03.md

 11:10 means 50 mins of labs until lunch, then we'll carry on through the afternoon before git, possibly at eod, more likely tomorrow.
 This might be a bit much to deal with today.
 Try to make it fun this afternoon?

 A lot of the class don't know how to code.
 Need to be more stringent next year.
 Final year students only, must know at least one programming language?

+Straight back into the labs at 1 sharp, with a bit of class hand-holding through the functions labs.

+15:30 and some people have got as far as for loops.
+I've told the class they can install python on their own laptops, but I think we're going to have to move on at lunchtime tomorrow.
+Git & Github in the afternoon, maybe then we can finish off with Python labs?